. > ...

 Replacement of horses with motor vehicles and electric trams, and asphalting of streets, will have removed the smell of horse dung that must have previously been strong on hot days.

-The swimming baths in Leyton High Road near the Bakers Arms, and the adjacent Woolworths store, were clad in tiles that would resist smoke pollution (thought the mortar between the tiles discoloured and spoilt the visual effect).
+The swimming baths in Leyton High Road near the Bakers Arms, and the adjacent Woolworths store, were clad in tiles that would resist smoke pollution (though the mortar between the tiles discoloured and spoilt the visual effect).